nina-weng/detecting_causes_of_gender_bias_chest_xrays/README.md

 ### 3. Label Errors
 #### 3.1 change the sampling strategies
-* Without prioritizing the diseased one:
+* Without prioritizing the diseased one: #TODO
 * Without sampling or sample more than one scans per patient: change the `-n` hyper-parameter:
 `python3 ./prediction/disease_prediction.py -s NIH -d Pneumothorax -f 0 50 100 -n None -r 0-10 -p {your dataset folder path}`
 * Change the prevalence setting: `--prevalence_setting total` or `--prevalence_setting equal`